 - Peritonectomy: This form of surgery entails removing the lining of the abdomen in an attempt to eliminate as many cancerous cells as possible.
 Peritonectomy surgery is usually performed in conjunction with cytoreductive surgery.

 - Cytoreductive Surgery: Cytoreductive surgery is an invasive and long procedure, usually lasting up to 12 hours.
-Cytoreductive and peritonectomy surgery is combined so that cancerous cells can be be removed while providing the patient with as much relief as possible.
+Cytoreductive and peritonectomy surgery is combined so that cancerous cells can be removed while providing the patient with as much relief as possible.

-Paracentesis: Paracentesis is a form of surgery that involves removing fluid from the peritoneal area (area around the abdomen).
+Paracentesis: Paracentesis is a form of surgery that involves removing fluid from the peritoneal area (the area around the abdomen).
 The fluid is withdrawn using a long, hollow needle that’s inserted through the stomach.
 Once the fluid is collected, victims experience relief of pain and bloating.
 The bowels usually begin to work better, and patients find that breathing is not as difficult as before.

 Chemotherapy also has different forms of procedures, including the following:

-- Systemic Chemotherapy: Systemic chemotherapy involves the chemotherapy entering the bloodstream intravenously.
+- Systemic Chemotherapy: Systemic chemotherapy involves chemotherapy entering the bloodstream intravenously.
 It’s most often used on patients who are experiencing widespread cancers across the body.
 Almost all chemotherapy treatments utilize systemic chemotherapy for peritoneal patients.

 - Heated Chemotherapy: With heated chemotherapy, drugs are dispensed into the patient’s abdominal area.
 The drug is typically heated just above the patient’s body temperature before it is administered.
 This form of chemotherapy is almost always used after surgery, and the heat is used to kill off any cancerous cells that were left behind.
 Candidates for heated chemotherapy must be in good overall physical shape.